 - Benefits of Inclusive Teaching (Cornell University)

 - A Guide for Inclusive Teaching (Columbia University)

 Information on course planning

-- Teaching international students
+- Teaching International Students

-Women continue to be underrepresented in a number of science and engineering disciplines.
+Academic Support for Women in Science and Engineering: Women continue to be underrepresented in a number of science and engineering disciplines.
 This paper describes factors that have been found to influence the learning and persistence of undergraduate women in science and engineering.
 Suggestions are offered for how faculty members can improve the academic environment to create a more positive learning climate for all students.